Ladywell, Livingston

 Ladywell (Scots: Leddywall) is an area, primarily residential in Livingston, West Lothian, Scotland.
 It is bordered to the north by Knightsridge, to the south by Howden, to the west by Eliburn and to the east by the A899 road.

 History

 Ladywell was one of the earlier areas of new town housing in Livingston, primarily built over the 1960s and 1970s.
-Ladywell is split in to two areas; Ladywell East with street names with the suffix "Bank" which are all named after features of nature, and Ladywell West with street names suffixed "Brae" which are names after birds of prey and water fowl.
+Ladywell is split into two areas; Ladywell East with street names with the suffix "Bank" which are all named after features of nature, and Ladywell West with street names suffixed "Brae" which are names after birds of prey and water fowl.
 Ladywell takes its name from a historic well that was dedicated to Mary and was said to have been used by medieval Scottish Kings as a site for a yearly Royal touching ceremony.

 Community buildings include Ladywell Baptist Church, a Post Office branch and local Pharmacy.
 The Livingston telephone exchange is located in Ladywell and serves over 11,000 properties.